-To add an SCM instance, do the following, do the following:

-- 1. Navigate to the Summary tab for the project to which you are synchronizing codebase files. - 2.
-Open the Manage Project menu and select Edit Project.
-The Edit Project page opens. - 3.
-Select the Version Control Settings tab. - 4.
-Select the desired connector (remote data source) from the Application dropdown menu. - 5.
-Click Add Instance.
+[=] Task То add an SCM instance, do the following, do the following: 1.
+Navigate to the Summary tab for the project to which you are synchronizing codebase files.
+2. Open the Manage Project menu and select Edit Project.
+The Edit Project page opens.
+3. Select the Version Control Settings tab.
+4. Select the desired connector (remote data source) from the Application dropdown menu.
+5. Click Add Instance .
 The available fields for the selected application will appear on a new Instance tab.
-See the inline help for explanations of the fields on this tab. - 6.
-After editing the fields for your specific instance, click Save.
-You should now test and synchronize the instance.
+See the inline help for explanations of the fields on this tab.
+6. After editing the fields for your specific instance, click Save .
+You should now test and synchronize the instance. ins te - The numbers on the SCM instance tabs on the Version Control Settings tab are not the same as the stance IDs generated when you create instances using the REST interface.
+When using the REST interface to anage SCM instances, use the IDs generated in the REST interface.